 Veterinary Professional

 The diagnostic process will start with a phone consultation.
-In our experience a remote consultation can be very informative in order to set a diagnostic plan for these problems and will help to speed up your referral.
-Also for many patients it will shorten the hospitalisation time due to the advanced planning of the investigations.
-Also, this may be helpful to owners who find it difficult to attend a consultation in person during working hours.
+In our experience a remote consultation can be very informative in order to set a diagnostic plan for these problems and for many patients it will shorten the hospitalisation time due to investigations being planned and booked in advance.
+This may also be helpful to owners who find it difficult to attend a consultation in person during working hours.
+Please ensure that you/your vet requests a phone consultation initially.

 How will it work?